getindata/kedro-docker/README.md

 > *Note:* By default, `kedro docker build` creates an image without Spark and Hadoop.

 > *Note:* By default, when calling `kedro docker build` image is built with `python:VERSION-buster` image, where VERSION is Python (major + minor) version from the current environment.
 By specifying `--base-image` option, different base image can be used.
 For example `kedro docker build --base-image="python:3.8-buster"`.

+> *Note:* You can generate the `Dockerfile`, `.dockerignore` or `.dive-ci` files without building the image by running `kedro docker init`.
+This might be of use in case you would like to modify these files before the first build.

 The project Docker image will automatically be tagged as `<project-root-dir>:latest`, where `<project-root-dir>` is the name of the project root directory.
 To change the tag, you can add the `--image` command line option, for example: `kedro docker build --image my-project-tag`.